GIScience/ohsome-api/docs/endpoints.rst

    This endpoint supports the same ``geometryType`` options as the ``/elements`` endpoint.

    :query time: required; must consist of two ISO-8601 conform timestrings defining a time interval; no default value
-   :query properties: specifies what properties should be included for each feature representing an OSM element: ‘tags’ and/or 'metadata’; multiple values can be delimited by commas; default: empty
+   :query properties: list of possible property groups added to each OSM element ('tags' and/or 'metadata'); giving unclipped features (and/or 'unclipped');
+    giving only data modifications for full history request (and/or 'modifications'); default: empty
    :query <other>: see above_ (except **format**)

 .. _above: endpoints.html#post--elements-(aggregation)